How to Prevent Structural Moisture in Roof Systems

 Frequently Asked Questions

-Can insulation prevent moisture problems?
+Can too much attic insulation cause roof moisture problems?

 How often should roof systems be inspected?